MyGamepedia/Enhanced-Black-Mesa-FGD/README.md

 ## What is Enchanced Black Mesa FGD ?

 This is heavy improved Black Mesa FGD from [TeamSpen's HammerAddons](https://github.com/TeamSpen210/HammerAddons).
-This project is at development stage.
+This project is at development stage, planned to be announced together with the release of one of my projects.

 ## How to install ?